 Has your sponsor licence been suspended?
 The need for swift action is paramount to avoid further disruption to your business.
 We specialise in helping you protect your sponsor licence.

 A suspended sponsor licence can have severe repercussions for your business, jeopardising your ability to sponsor migrant workers.
 While sponsoring overseas nationals to fill essential skills gaps can drive growth and competitiveness, it also comes with significant responsibilities.
 Failure to meet these responsibilities could lead to your sponsor licence being suspended, and in the worst-case scenario, revoked.
 This not only curtails your permission to sponsor migrant workers but also shortens the leave of existing migrant workers within your workforce.

 The Home Office possesses the authority to suspend a sponsor licence when it alleges that an organisation has failed to manage its licence correctly and meet its immigration compliance duties.
-If you have received formal notification from UKVI that your companys sponsorship licence faces suspension, your next actions are critical.
+If you've received formal notification from UKVI that your company's sponsorship licence faces suspension, your next actions are critical.

 Failure to adhere to these duties may lead to suspension.
 The suspension applies across all visa categories under your licence, affecting your ability to assign certificates of sponsorship and sponsor new migrant workers.
 Your business will also be removed from the public register of sponsors during the suspension.

 The suspension generally does not affect the leave of existing sponsored workers, unless the Home Office escalates the penalty to licence revocation.
 If the Home Office lifts the suspension following your response, the sponsored workers' status remains unchanged.

 However, if existing sponsored workers are awaiting a decision on a visa extension, their extension application will be put on hold until a decision is made on the suspension.